 How is Alimony Determined in New Jersey?

 Alimony, or spousal support, is one of the most hotly-contested divorce-related issues.
-Whether you are seeking alimony payments or you are the financially independent spouse that may have to make these payments, it is in your best interest to continue reading and speak with our experienced Chatham divorce attorneys today to learn more about how we can help you through the legal process ahead.
+Whether you are seeking alimony payments or you are the financially independent spouse that may have to make these payments, it is in your best interest to continue reading and speak with our experienced Morristown divorce attorneys today to learn more about how we can help you through the legal process ahead.
 Here are some of the questions you may have about alimony in NJ:

 What are the different types of alimony in New Jersey?